Hawthorne001/lido-improvement-proposals/LIPS/lip-27.md

 The following assumptions are made:

 - The time required for a validator to become fully withdrawn after reaching the `withdrawable_epoch` is, on average, equal to half the time required to process all validators in a sweep cycle;
+- Blocks are not missed, so each slot has a block with a payload;
 - All `pending_partial_withdrawals` have reached the `withdrawable_epoch` and do not have any processing delays;
 - All `pending_partial_withdrawals` are executed before full and partial withdrawals, and the result is immediately reflected in the validators' balances;
 - The limit `MAX_VALIDATORS_PER_WITHDRAWALS_SWEEP` is never reached.